rnakato/Churros/docs/content/Quickstart.rst

 This page describes the tutorial on how to get the results from FASTQ files by **Churros**.
 There are only two pieces of data you need to prepare: FASTQ files and sample metadata.

-While this tutorial uses human data, the sample scripts for human, mouse and `S. cerevisiae` are also available at `Chrros GitHub site <https://github.com/rnakato/Churros/tree/main/tutorial>`_.
+While this tutorial uses human data, the sample scripts for human, mouse and `S. cerevisiae` are also available at `Churros GitHub site <https://github.com/rnakato/Churros/tree/main/tutorial>`_.

 .. note::